Buying Cross-Country Ski Gear, for Beginners (Part 1): Intention, Types of XC Skis, and Whether to Buy New or Used

 “I’m new to cross-country skiing.
 What type of skis should I buy?”
 Or, “Since I’m new to cross-country skiing, should I just buy a used set of skis?”
 People have asked me these questions countless times over the years.
 As a cross-country ski instructor and xc rental shop employee, it’s my duty to know the answers to such questions.

 They seem like basic enough questions, right?
-Well, like nearly every other sport, in the world of cross-country skiing there are countless options from which to choose.
+For better and worse, though, there are countless buying options from which to choose in cross-country skiing.

 So in this article, while providing a general overview of cross-country skiing options, I offer a streamlined approach to deciding for yourself what gear would best serve you.